EDELWEISS-DM/EDW-Gentiane-MC/README.md

 alias edw_gentiane_mc_setup="do_edw_gentiane_mc_dev_setup"
 ```

-Then, each time you need to use the EDW-Gentiane-MC package, you must setup
+Each time you need to use the EDW-Gentiane-MC package, you must setup
 a Cadfael/brew shell with Bayeux setup and use:
 ```sh
 $ brewsh